aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 bound cbufs.
 This facilitates OpenGL's fragColor output vs fragData[0] where fragData is directed to a single color buffer, but fragColor is broadcast.

+VS_PROHIBIT_UCPS
+""""""""""""""""""""""""""
+If this property is set on the program bound to the shader stage before the fragment shader, user clip planes should have no effect (be disabled) even if that shader does not write to any clip distance outputs and the rasterizer's clip_plane_enable is non-zero.
+This property is only supported by drivers that also support shader clip distance outputs.
+This is useful for APIs that don't have UCPs and where clip distances written by a shader cannot be disabled.

 Texture Sampling and Texture Formats
 ------------------------------------